Rhode Island Hand Embroidery Pattern

 - Reverse images of the pattern for iron-on transfer option

-- Instructions for transferring the pattern using three simple methods
+- Instructions for transferring the pattern using four simple methods

 - Printable stitch and color guide to provide guidance or inspiration